-The f-2 visa is a dual intent visa, meaning that you are allowed to return to your home country while working in the United States.
+The f-2 visa is a dual intent visa, meaning you can return to your home country while working in the United States.
 This is one of the main reasons why so many foreign students choose to study in the United States.

-But f-1 Visa holders and their families are faced with challenges once they end up in the USA but how can they stay longer than the designated date?
-In this article, we will be discussing everything you need to know about f-2 dependent visas.
+However, F1 visa and their F-2 visa holder-dependents face challenges once they end up in the USA, including issues surrounding how they can stay longer than the designated date for departure as contained on their visa.
+This article will discuss everything you need to know about F-2 dependent visas.

-F2 visa holders are not authorized to work in the US, but they can engage in various activities such as volunteering, part-time studies, and leisure activities.
-However, it is important to note that the primary purpose of the F-2 visa is for dependants to travel to the US with their family member and not engage in any employment activities.
+F2 visa holders are not authorised to work in the US but can engage in various activities such as volunteering, part-time studies, and leisure activities.
+However, the primary purpose of the F-2 visa is for dependants to travel to the US with their family members and not engage in any employment activities.

 To qualify for an F2 visa, you must: